Understanding Quantitative Data Analysis

 Select Larger Samples

 Unlike subjective analysis, quantitative data analysis is conducted through randomized sampling methods.
-With the latter, you are not working with a limited participant pool that you have to interview in exhaustive detail.
+You are not working with a limited participant pool with the latter that you have to interview in exhaustive detail.

 Calculating your sample size is possible if you know your target population size that you are studying, the acceptable margin of error (5 percent is usually acceptable), and the confidence level ( usually 90 or 95% is acceptable).